j-mnr/gophergo.dev/content/basics/13-function.md

 	fmt.Println("This function can only be called from within this package.")
 }

-// FuncPublic is an example function, that is exported.
+// Public is an example function, that is exported.
 It is always a good
 // idea to document your exported functions and variables, so that other
 // developers can know how to use your code!
 Run `go doc --all .` in your
-// terminal in this package and see what you get! func FuncPublic() {
+// terminal in this package and see what you get! func Public() {
 	fmt.Println("This function is exported and can be called anywhere.")
 }

-// FuncWithParams is an example function, that shows you how to pass in
+// WithParams is an example function, that shows you how to pass in
-// multiple arguments to a function and use them. func FuncWithParams(name string, value int, emoji rune) {
+// multiple arguments to a function and use them. func WithParams(name string, value int, emoji rune) {
 	fmt.Printf("%s looks like %s and is a %d/10", name, string(emoji), value) }

-// FuncWithReturn is an example function on how to specify what type you want a
+// WithReturn is an example function on how to specify what type you want a
 // function to return.
-func FuncWithReturn() string {
+func WithReturn() string {
 	return "It's just this easy to return a type"
 }

-// FuncWithMultipleReturn is an example function that will return two types at
+// WithMultipleReturn is an example function that will return two types at
 // the same time.
-func FuncWithMultipleReturn() ([]int, bool) {
+func WithMultipleReturn() ([]int, bool) {
 	canDoMultipleReturns := true
 	return []int{1, 2, 3, 4, 5}, canDoMultipleReturns
 }

-// FuncWithNamedReturn is an example function that shows how you can name all
+// WithNamedReturn is an example function that shows how you can name all
 // of your parameters and all of your return types if you want to.
 You will
 // notice we don't have to specify the type over and over if they are the same
-// type. i.e. (email string, url string) == (email, url string) func FuncWithNamedReturn(name, scheme, host, path, query string) (email, url string) {
+// type. i.e. (email string, url string) == (email, url string) func WithNamedReturn(name, scheme, host, path, query string) (email, url string) {
 	// Notice we don't use `:=` for email and url.
 The function already makes
 	// them for us when we named them up above. email = name + "@" + host